Proposed Lake Ontario National Marine Sanctuary

 The public is invited to weigh in on the proposal during a comment period through July 31, 2019.

-The images below can be downloaded in high resolution and may be freely used for press purposes.
+The images and videos below can be downloaded in high resolution and may be freely used for press purposes.